TOUMI-ACHREF/TOUMI-ACHREF/README.md

 # Hi there! 👋 Welcome to My GitHub Profile

-I am a **4th-year Engineering Student** currently pursuing a degree in **Software and Data Engineering** iat the **Faculty of Sciences of Bizerte** in Tunisia.
+I am a **4th-year Engineering Student** currently pursuing a degree in **Software and Data Engineering** at the **Faculty of Sciences of Bizerte** in Tunisia.
 My education spans **five intensive years**, focusing on mastering the art and science of software development, data engineering, and cutting-edge technologies.

 My curriculum emphasizes:
 - **Software Engineering:** Building robust and scalable software solutions.